dotnet/performance/docs/benchmarking-workflow-dotnet-runtime.md

 **Note:** BenchmarkDotNet expects a path to `CoreRun.exe` file (`corerun` on Unix), not to `Core_Root` folder.

-Once you rebuild the part of dotnet runtime you are working on, the appropriate `.dll` gets updated and the next time you run the benchmarks, CoreRun is going to load the updated library.
+Once you rebuild the part of [dotnet/runtime](https://github.com/dotnet/runtime) you are working on, the appropriate `.dll` gets updated and the next time you run the benchmarks, CoreRun is going to load the updated library.

 ```cmd
 C:\Projects\runtime\src\libraries\System.Text.RegularExpressions\src> dotnet msbuild /p:ConfigurationGroup=Release